 Since taking over as the director, Deb has started Breakfast after the Bell, Breakfast in the Classroom and Universal Free Breakfast Programs.
 Calhan School District was recognized by Hunger Free Colorado as a “Breakfast Champion School.”
 Additionally, snacks are provided to afternoon preschool, an afterschool tutoring program.
 Calhan has teamed up with LiveWell Colorado and has improved techniques, kitchen layout and meals.
 Meals are over 80 percent scratch cooking and sodium levels are at the 2017-18 levels.
 All of the menus have been recommended by Calhan students.
 It is all about the students, and Deb thinks that Calhan has the best!

-Shannon Williams is the food service director for the Ouray School District, a K-12 school with 174 students, located about 50 miles north of Durango in the San Juan Mountains.
+Shannon Williams is the Food Service Director for the Telluride School District.
 After spending much of her professional life in finance, she pursued her passion for food by obtaining a degree in Culinary Arts from The Escoffier School for Culinary Arts.
-She joined the Ouray School District in early 2016 and hit the ground running, recreating the menu to scratch made items, which increased participation and revenue by 85 percent.
-This year Shannon began a Farm to School program and added monthly tastings.
-Shannon loves to bring her passion for delicious and nutritious food to her students.
-She is currently researching the history of food and foraging in Colorado and Ouray, with the intent of implementing local history lessons in some of school meals.
-She is honored to be a part of this accomplished group of school food service professionals.
+Shannon previously worked for the Ouray School District where she recreated the menu to include scratch made items.
+This switch increased participation and revenue by 85%.
+Shannon also began a Farm to School program and added monthly tastings.
+She loves to bring her passion for delicious and nutritious food to her students.
+Shannon is honored to be a part of ACSN.